Skip to main content

 These questions are WCAG 2.0 AA compliant and are recognized as such by the survey checker tool.

-Qtip: The Simple layout ensures your question theming is accessible and many of these same question types are WCAG 2.1 compliant when using the Simple layout.
-If you use a different survey theme, then follow the guidance in Accessible Survey Themes to make sure your theme is accessible.
+Qtip: The New Survey Taking Experience ensures your question theming is accessible and many of these same question types are WCAG 2.1 compliant when using the New Survey Taking Experience.
+If you haven’t enabled this experience for your survey, follow the guidance in Accessible Survey Themes to make sure your theme is accessible.

 Non-accessible Questions